 Cannot Run makepkg as Root

-If you receive the error “Running makepkg as root is not allowed,” you are attempting to build packages as the root user.
+If makepkg reports that running as root is not allowed, you are building from a root shell.
 AUR packages must be built as a regular user for security reasons.

 useradd -m username